mpdcampbell/blog/blog/content/posts/custom404withTraefik.md

 }
 {{< /code >}}

-The "listen" port that the container listens on can be set to different value if you wish but 80 works as a default.
-Similarly the custom.html file can renamed to whatever you like as long as it matches the actual filename.
-For now we'll create a test page.
+The "listen" port that the container listens on can be set to a different value if you wish, but 80 works as a default.
+Similarly, the custom.html file can be renamed to whatever you like as long as it matches the actual filename.
+For now, we'll create a test page.

 {{< code language="bash" title="Create test custom.html" expand="Show" collapse="Hide" isCollapsed="false" >}}
 echo "The errors middleware is working" > errorPage/html/custom.html